Jeremy L. Davis, M.D.

 1) gastric cancer 2) pancreatic cancer 3) hepatic metastasectomy 4) minimally-invasive and robotic surgery

 Learn more about our clinical trials and the highly specialized care teams that lead them.

 From diagnosis to treatment and beyond, learn more about hereditary diffuse gastric cancer (HDGC) from this suite of patient resources.

 A Focus on Stomach Cancers

 Dr. Davis’ research focus is on sporadic and inherited forms of stomach cancer, specifically those caused by germline mutations in the CDH1 gene, and the molecular underpinnings of gastric cancer development and metastasis.
-He is the principal investigator of four active stomach cancer studies being conducted at NIH Clinical Center.
+He is the principal investigator of multiple clinical trials being conducted at NIH Clinical Center.
 He leads the NIH Foregut Team, a multidisciplinary team of experts dedicated to the clinical care and research of patients with diseases of the upper gastrointestinal tract.

 Hereditary Diffuse Gastric Cancer (HDGC) Syndrome